UK Online Gambling Sites

 Our Recommendations & Rankings Explained

 We mentioned earlier how there are so many UK friendly gambling sites to choose from, and you probably knew this already.
 What you perhaps didn't know, however, is that some of these should be avoided at all costs.
 There are some sites that aren't actually licensed to accept UK customers, but they still do anyway.
-This means they are operating outside of UK law, and you'll have little to no recourse if any problems occur while your working with them.
+This means they are operating outside of UK law, and you'll have little to no recourse if any problems occur while you're working with them.
 To be blunt, we believe the very fact that they aren't appropriately licensed suggests that having problems with them is more than likely.

 We don't want you getting ripped off, so the very first step in our process for deciding which sites to recommend is to create a shortlist that includes only the sites that are licensed to offer their services to UK customers.
 We then do some research into all the sites on that list.
 There are lots of things we're looking at during our research, but the following are particularly important.

 It's our extensive research that allows us to eliminate some options from our shortlist.
-If we have any doubts out about security of a site, they are immediately taken off.
+If we have any doubts about the security of a site, they are immediately taken off.
 The same rules apply to sites that have poor reputations or a history of treating customers unfairly.
 We don't generally eliminate sites just because they don't have enough deposit options, or aren't particularly generous with their bonuses and rewards, but we do mark them down.

 Our next step is then to test the remaining sites.
 It's vital that we do this thoroughly, because it's the only way for us to truly understand what sites have to offer and how they perform in certain key areas.
 The testing is the most time consuming part of the process, but we have to admit that we really enjoy some aspects of it.
 We have to actually gamble with real money to test them properly, and we obviously love the possibility of making money through gambling.